 Darling NewHaven

-Quartier Éphémère, the non-profit organization that manages Fonderie Darling and Gare de Matapédia, and Edinburgh Sculpture Workshop in Edinburgh are pleased to announce the reconduction of the Darling Newhaven residency – an exchange program between Quebec and Scotland with a title that plays on the names and locations of the residency organizers to evoke an idyllic atmosphere.
-Designed to facilitate an ongoing exchange between two cultural centers that are well rooted in their communities and are centered around the development of innovative practices, Darling Newhaven Residency promotes the continued presence of visual artists in each respective country.
+In the context of this artistic exchange program between Quebec and Scotland, four organisations - Fonderie Darling, Gare de Matapédia, Edinburgh Sculpture Workshop and Hospitalfield - come together to launch the third edition of the Darling Newhaven Residency.
+With a title that plays on the names and locations of the residency organizers to evoke an idyllic atmosphere, this exchange program is designed to facilitate an ongoing conversation between cultural centers that are well rooted in their communities and are centered around the development of innovative practices.
+Supporting two artists simultaneously, the Darling Newhaven Residency promotes the continued presence of visual artists in each respective country.

 Edinburgh Sculpture Workshop and Fonderie Darling have much in common: both have a strong commitment to artistic creation and production, provide support for dissemination through their exhibition spaces, and host numerous artists.
-The two centers also share a strong connection to their architecture and heritage.
-Both institutions have an international reach and their programming affirms their commitment to experimental and exploratory practices, which makes them a desirable residency site.
+The two centres also share a strong connection to their architecture and heritage.
+Both institutions have an international reach and their programming affirms their commitment to experimental and exploratory practices, which makes them desirable residency sites.

-Imagined as an experience focused on urban and rural settings, the two artists laureates will benefit from a long stay in the heart of welcoming metropoles, which will be extended by a journey in beautiful rural areas.
-In Quebec the artist will spend 2 weeks on residency at the Gare de Matapédia, a new artistic and community pôle developed by Quartier Éphémère recently in a train station in the heart of the beautiful nature of Gaspesia.
-In Scotland the artist will spend time within a group residency at Hospitalfield, an arts organization established in 1901, based in the coastal town of Arbroath.
-The experience of nature will thus be an important component of the program, which will allow access to facilities in the countryside while at the same time offering support through regional partnerships.
+Designed as an experience focused on urban and rural settings, the two artist laureates will benefit from a long stay in the heart of welcoming metropoles, extended by a journey in beautiful rural areas.
+In Quebec, the artist will spend one month in residency at the Gare de Matapédia, a new artistic and community pôle located in a train station in the heart of the beautiful nature of Gaspésie.
+In Scotland, the artist will spend time within a group residency at Hospitalfield, an arts organization established in 1901, based in the coastal town of Arbroath.
+The experience of nature will thus be an essential component of the program, which will allow access to facilities in the countryside while at the same time offering support through regional partnerships.

-During both residencies, various events, public and professional meetings, studio visits and cultural excursions are organized according to the interest of the artist and throughout their stay.
+During both residencies, various events, public and professional meetings, studio visits and cultural excursions are organized according to the artists’ interests and throughout their stay.

-The two artists will have the opportunity to meet at the start of the residencies which is why the dates will be staggered.
+Both artists will have the opportunity to meet at the start of the residencies, which is why the dates will be staggered.

 QUEBEC RESIDENCY